Philosophy of healthcare

 The philosophy of healthcare is the study of the ethics, processes, and people which constitute the maintenance of health for human beings.
-(Although veterinary concerns are worthy to note, the body of thought regarding their methodologies and practices is not addressed in this article.)
 For the most part, however, the philosophy of healthcare is best approached as an indelible component of human social structures.
 That is, the societal institution of healthcare can be seen as a necessary phenomenon of human civilization whereby an individual continually seeks to improve, mend, and alter the overall nature and quality of their life.
 This perennial concern is especially prominent in modern political liberalism, wherein health has been understood as the foundational good necessary for public life.

 The philosophy of healthcare is primarily concerned with the following elemental questions: